 - Abortion care, including information and referrals

 Refusal laws disproportionately affect low-income and rural women.
-Difficulty obtaining time off work, finding transportation, and making child care arrangements increase the burden of seeking medical care from an alternate provider.
+Difficulty obtaining time off work, finding transportation, and making child care arrangements can increase the burden of seeking medical care.
 Women who live far from large cities also may face challenges if the provider or institution closest to them refuses to provide care.

 Refusal laws limit access to complete information and the full range of medical care.
 Health-care institutions have a duty to make sure patients receive accurate information and appropriate care.
 Failure to provide this care is wrong and puts Americans’ health in jeopardy.